open-ephys/gui-docs/source/User-Manual/Plugins/Tracking-Plugin.rst

 .. image:: ../../_static/images/plugins/trackingplugin/trackingplugin-04.png
   :alt: Overview of the components needed to use the Tracking Plugin effectively.

-This figure shows a block diagram of the basic components needed to use the Tracking Plugin:
+This figure shows the basic components needed to use the Tracking Plugin:

 1. A freely moving subject outfitted with **one or more tracking LEDs**.

 2. A Bonsai-compatible **camera** positioned above the environment to capture the location of the LEDs on the subject's head.

-3. A Bonsai workflow configured to package tracking points as OSC messages.
+3. A **Bonsai workflow** configured to package tracking points as OSC messages.

-4. An instance of the Open Ephys GUI with the Tracking Plugin installed (on the same machine running Bonsai).
+4. An instance of the **Open Ephys GUI with the Tracking Plugin installed** (on the same machine running Bonsai).

 5. A **stimulation device**, such as an Arduino or Pulse Pal, used to deliver closed-loop feedback.